32 best guard dog breeds for maximum protection

 Say hello to the Miniature Schnauzer’s bigger cousin!
 In days gone by, the Giant Schnauzer was bred to herd cattle, so they are naturally courageous animals capable of standing their ground against larger creatures in the animal kingdom.

 But the same goes for those in the human realm.
-Strong and intelligent, these creatures take training in their stride.
-So they’ll quickly learn which visitors are welcomed and those who aren’t.
-Therefore, they’re one of the most dedicatedly loyal pets you can welcome into your home and they are bound to grab attention with their iconic beards!
+Strong and intelligent, these creatures take training in stride.
+So they’ll quickly learn which visitors are welcome and which aren’t.
+Therefore, they’re one of the most dedicatedly loyal pets you can welcome into your home and they are bound to grab attention with their iconic facial hair – as does any dog with a beard!

 8. American Staffordshire Terrier